 Aligot with sausages or Aligot Saucisse is a classic French winter warmer.
-Our recipe keeps the classic, authentic methods and ingredients but we’ve modernised it making the potatoes ultra smooth adding an amazing onion gravy.
+Our recipe keeps the classic, authentic methods and ingredients but we’ve modernised it making the potatoes ultra smooth and by adding an amazing onion gravy.

 If you like sausages and mash potatoes but fancy a more modern, spruced up version then read on – you’ll love this.